juju/1.25-upgrade/juju2/README.md

     go help get

-At this point you will have the git local repository of the `juju` source at `$GOPATH/github.com/juju/1.25-upgrade/juju2`.
+At this point you will have the git local repository of the `juju` source at `$GOPATH/src/github.com/juju/juju`.
 The source for any dependent packages will also be available inside `$GOPATH`.
-You can use `git pull --rebase`, or the less convenient `go get -u github.com/juju/1.25-upgrade/juju2/...` to update the source from time to time.
+You can use `git pull --rebase`, or the less convenient `go get -u github.com/juju/juju/...` to update the source from time to time.
 If you want to know more about contributing to `juju`, please read the [CONTRIBUTING](CONTRIBUTING.md) companion to this file.

 Installing prerequisites
 ------------------------

+### *Runtime Dependencies*

 You can use `make install-dependencies` or, if you prefer to install them manually, check the Makefile target.